Top 9 Dublin Day Trips to Immerse Yourself in the Emerald Isle

 Legend has it that the breathtaking formation of over 40,000 rocks jutting from the ocean was built by the giant Finn McCool.
 The story goes that he created the causeway to reach Scotland, where he was to challenge a rival giant.
 While we might be skeptical about Finn’s role in sculpting it, there is no denying the magic in the air here.
 Treading carefully between the peculiar shapes to the soundtrack of the crashing waves, it becomes clear why the site has inspired a host of mythical tales.

-Giant’s Causeway is simply stunning.
+A day trip to Giant’s Causeway is simply stunning.
 Photo credit: Eleonore Bommart

 If fantasy is your thing, several tour companies combine the visit to the UNESCO World Heritage Site with the modern mythological phenomenon that is Game of Thrones.
 That’s right, from Winterfell to Castle Black and the Wall, Northern Ireland is home to around 25 filming locations from the HBO classic.